jetperch/pyjoulescope_ui/README.md

     python3 -m joulescope_ui

 If you want to run from another directory, you will need to add the source to your PYTHONPATH environment variable.

-On Windows:
+Windows using command prompt:

     set PYTHONPATH={C:\path\to\repos}\pyjoulescope_ui

+Windows using PowerShell:

+    $env:PYTHONPATH = "{C:\path\to\repos}\pyjoulescope_ui"

-and on POSIX (Linux, Mac OS X with homebrew):
+POSIX shells (most Linux, macOS X with homebrew):

     export PYTHONPATH={path/to/repos}/pyjoulescope_ui

 To also distribute the UI on macOS, you need to install XCode and then configure node: